dhritishmanhazarika/dhritishmanhazarika/README.md

 - 👀 I’m interested in Web Dev, Crypto Trading and Physics
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on early startups
-- 📫 How to reach me via email hazarikadhritishman@gmail.com or my instagram @acosmicguardian
+- 📫 How to reach me via email hazarikadhritishman@gmail.com or my instagram @legendofdman

 <!---
 dhritishmanhazarika/dhritishmanhazarika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.